exabrial/mockito-object-injection/README.md

 ## Preamble

 * Mock testing leads to highly focused tests where every variable is controlled.
-* Dependency Injection + well structured programs + Mock testing = clean code codebase.
+* Dependency Injection + well structured programs + Mock testing = super clean codebase.

 The problem is, how does one Mock a String, Boolean, or other final type if those types are being Injected?

 ## Summary

 This Junit Extension allows you to inject Strings (or any other object) into your `@InjectMocks` targets [objects under test] without booting a Spring, Weld, CDI, Arquillian, EJB, or other container.
-It's super lightweight, over 100,000x faster than Arquillian, and easy to use.
+It's super lightweight, over 100,000x faster than booting Arquillian, and easy to use.

 ## Example Problem